ccmpbll/printspy/README.md

 A self-hosted dashboard for monitoring multiple 3D printers — OctoPrint and PrusaLink — from a single web interface.

-This has been created mostly for my own use.
-If someone else finds it useful, all the better.
-If you would like to contribute, please be my guest.
-I only have Prusa printers and can only test with those.
+This was built for my own personal use and the way I want to interact with my printers, as well as an ongoing experiment in agentic coding.

 > **Early Development** — expect rough edges, breaking changes, and evolving APIs.
 Feedback and contributions welcome.

 ## What it does

-Each printer gets a row: webcam/snapshot, progress/ETA, temps, and smart plug power state/control.
+Each printer gets a row in the dashboard: webcam/snapshot, progress/ETA, temps, and smart plug power state/control.
 Updates push live via SSE.
 Everything's configured through the settings page — no config files, no restart needed.

 ## Screenshots